Harshit22/taskman/README.md

 ## Note:
 1. You don't need to do any migrations before starting the app.

-2. This app has been tested on Windows 8.1 and Ubuntu 14.04
+2. This app has been tested on Windows 8.1 and Ubuntu 14.04 on broswers, Google Chrome and Firefox.